cloudant-labs/cloudant-introduction-course/Part 18 - Under the hood.md

 ---

 That's the end of this course.
-For more information please consult our documentation and our blog
+For more information please consult our documentation and our blog.

 ![](slides/Slide199.png)